knelasevero/home-server-infra/md/homeprivatenetwork.md

 ---
 <center>**NOTE**</center>
 <center> Pfsense is a beast, and since you have it already, VLANS are obviously not the only thing that you can do with it.
-I recommend having a look on YouTube and watching some overview videos if you want to know what more it is capable of.
+I recommend having a look over YouTube and watching some overview videos if you want to know what more it is capable of.
 A good introductory and fun video that I can recommend is from NetworkChuck, where he basically shows everything that we have done here, until this point, and a bit more (like setting up Always-On VPN on your router).  </center>

 <center><strong><u>[your home router SUCKS!! (use pfSense instead)](https://youtu.be/lUzSsX4T4WQ)</u></strong></center>